-The Brown University policy on competitive bids provides guidance to ensure that all procurement activity meets applicable regulatory requirements and that the University maintains a competitive sourcing environment.
+The Brown University policy on competitive bids and quotes provides guidance to ensure that all procurement activity meets applicable regulatory requirements and that the University maintains a competitive sourcing environment.
 Competitive procurement requirements are dependent on the size of the purchase, as well as the source of funds used to make the purchase.
 The appropriate requirements must be adhered to in all instances.

 Effective July 1, 2018: